Sinovuyo007/Sinovuyo007/README.md

 <h3>Reflection: Star technique</h3>

-- Situation: I was uncertain about how my personality could be impact my career
+- Situation: I was uncertain about how to my interview skills are like
-- Task: I wanted clarity on my personality and how i can iprove it if applicable
+- Task: I wanted to test and apply the skills i learned on how to handle a interview
-- Action: i did the personality assessment
+- Action: I did the mock interview
-- Result: i gained clarity on my personality and how it can impact my career and where I can improve it
+- Result: I gained further exprience and knowledge on interview handling

 <h2>Professional Networking</h2>